phoenixframework/phoenix/guides/deployment/heroku.md

   web: elixir --sname server -S mix phx.server
   ```
 - Redeploy to Heroku
-- Connect to the dyno with `heroku ps:exec`
-  note that if you have several applications on the same repository you will need to specify the app name or the remote name with `--app APP_NAME` or `--remote REMOTE_NAME`
+- Connect to the dyno with `heroku ps:exec` (if you have several applications on the same repository you will need to specify the app name or the remote name with `--app APP_NAME` or `--remote REMOTE_NAME`)
 - Launch an iex session with `iex --sname console --remsh server`

 You have an iex session into your dyno!